elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### What is the fallback script type for older browsers when it comes to JavaScript modules?
+### What is the fallback script type for older browsers for JavaScript modules?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Old browsers do not understand type="module".
-Scripts of an unknown type are just ignored.
+Scripts of an unknown type just get ignored.
 For them, it is possible to provide a fallback using the nomodule attribute.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />